The Importance of Foraging Sustainably

 6/ Never Stop Learning

 Never stop learning about the plants that you use.
-The more you learn about their uses, how animals interact with them, what purpose they serve in the larger ecosystem, the more you develop an understanding of the importance of their preservation.
+The more you learn about their uses, how animals interact with them, what purpose they serve in the larger ecosystem, the better you’ll be at ensuring their conservation.
 Remember, when you harvest, you are taking important food from wildlife.

 7/ Give Thanks